 You don’t really need special skills to operate a commercial embroidery machine, just proper training.
-It will make it much easier if you have some familiarity with design software, not necessarily directly with or digitizing software, but a basic understanding of how applications like that work.
+It will make it much easier if you have some familiarity with design software.
+Not necessarily directly with or digitizing software, but a basic understanding of how applications like that work.
 As always, basic computer skills are a must.

-With the new equipment on the market today and easy-to-use digitizing software, creating designs and logos are easy.
+With the new equipment on the market today and easy-to-use digitizing software, creating designs and logos is easy.
 Producing high-quality, commercial designs that can be sold to anyone does take training, and that training that is provided in-house for YES customers!

-What are my Embroidery Machine options?
+Business Startup – What are my Embroidery Machine options?

 - SWF Single Head & Small Dual Head Range